BassemMagdi0007/Finding-Optimal-Train-Connections/README.md

 - **Second column:** The trains used to reach from the start station to the desired station, and the staions they passed on the way.

 - **Thied column:** The cost score for each problem, it varies according to diffrent 'cost functions'.

+## Use Cases

+- **Transportation Optimization:** Transportation authorities can use the script to optimize train routes, minimizing travel time, reducing costs, or improving passenger convenience.

+- **Research and Analysis:** Researchers and analysts can leverage the script to study the dynamics of train schedules, exploring the impact of different cost factors on the overall network.

+- **Educational Tool:** The script serves as an educational tool for computer science students studying algorithms, graph theory, and optimization techniques.
+It provides practical insights into the application of Dijkstra's algorithm in real-world scenarios.

+## Licence

+MIT License

+Copyright (c) [year] [fullname]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.